Sense-Scape/.github/profile/README.md

 ## Getting Started <a id='getting-started'></a>

-Contact me (Grant Norrie) on linkedin.
-I shall provide an RPi 3B + image.
-Flash this turn on the PI and it will automatically start recording all audio and provide a UI to see what is going on.
-Below is are examples of the UI:
+Contact me (Grant Norrie) on linkedin if you want to chat.

 ### Live Data View
 ![UI1](https://github.com/user-attachments/assets/349da6b3-53e2-4414-a929-9734ddffc4ff)